Cambodian police clash with thousands of garment workers, 23 hurt

 “Police used an electric baton to hit me on the head and if other workers hadn’t pulled me away, I would be dead,” Leng Pros, a 28-year-old male worker, told Reuters from his hospital bed.
 “I didn’t know what happened next, I fell to the ground.”

-Reporting by Prak Chan Thul; Additional reporting by Amy Sawitta Lefevre in Bangkok and Phil Wahba in New York; Editing by Alan Raybould, Robert Birsel and Nick Zieminski
+Reporting by Prak Chan Thul; Additional reporting by Amy Sawitta Lefevre in Bangkok; Editing by Alan Raybould and Robert Birsel